 When the November 1996 municipal election was held, there was a referendum question that read, “Do you approve the City of Penticton leasing approximately 3.5 acres of Robinson Park property for facilities to house a Senior Citizens Drop-In Centre… .”
 The referendum passed!

 On June 19, 1997, then-Mayor Beth Campbell broke ground for the project on the approximately 3.5 acre building site at Robinson Park.
-The present facility doors opened in 1999.
+The present venue doors opened in 1999.
 The seniors came, were welcomed, immediately felt at home… and the rest is history!